drewmiley/PoolLeague/README.md

 # Pool League

 This is a Pool League app written using riot, redux, bootstrap, and webpack.
+Here is the link to the associated blog post I wrote on it (http://blog.scottlogic.com/2016/09/02/reading-the-riot-act.html)

 ## Overview